SKaplanOfficial/Raycast-PromptLab/DEVLOG.md

 ## 2023-05-13

-- Added {{youtube:URL}} and {{youtube:searchTerm}} placeholders
+- Added {{nearbyLocations:searchTerm}} placeholder
-    - Both placeholders will return the transcript of the first matching video result
-    - Transcript text is limited to the configured prompt length limit
+    - Returns a list of nearby location addresses matching the search term

 ## 2023-05-12